-It is understood that the Stage 2 project involves the construction of a tavern and retail precinct in the north-western corner of the site, with residential unit buildings, roads and service infrastructure over the remainder of the site.
+It is understood that the Stage 2 project involves the construction of a tavern, retail precinct, residential unit buildings, roads and service infrastructure in the southern portion of the wider Nepean Green development site.
 The residential unit buildings will comprise four to eight storeys over single level basements.